Frequently Asked Questions

 What is the process to convert the line from rail to trail?

 The federal government adopted a program known as rail banking in 1983 as part of its National Trails System Act to facilitate the conversion of rail to trail.
-Rail banking allows the owners of the rail corridor to convert the railroad to a pedestrian trail, while preserving (“banking”) the right to re-establish a rail service along the line should that ever be needed or desired.
+Rail banking allows the owners of the rail corridor to convert the railroad to a pedestrian trail, while preserving (aka “banking”) the right to re-establish a rail service along the line should that ever be needed or desired.

 The federal Surface Transportation Board (STB) oversees the railbanking process, which could take anywhere from six to 12 months, depending on response time of the STB.
 Once the entire corridor is approved by the STB, municipalities are free to begin work converting the rails to a trail on their own schedules.
+Railbanking would not prohibit trains utilizing rail or portions of the line, such as is proposed by the Nickel Plate Heritage Railroad.

 What will the Nickel Plate Trail cost?